 That kind of use results in a trusting, time-earned relationship with a piece of gear.
 To us, that’s what being “gearheads” is truly about.
 Sure, it’s also about staying at the cutting edge of outdoor sleep, and we do it better than anyone.
 But loving a piece of equipment so much that you get little butterflies at the mere fact that you get to take it along and use it?
 That’s why we do what we do.
 A piece of gear should be like a good friend, and everybody ought to care for their friends, right?

 We hope the info in this piece was valuable and helps you get the most out of your sleep systems.
-If you have any questions, call our Customer Service team at 1-800-531-9531.
-They’re available Monday through Friday 8:00am – 4:00pm (PST), are very knowledgeable, definitely gearheads too, and are great at chatting about all things sleep systems.
+If you have any questions, feel free to contact our Customer Service team.
+They’re very knowledgeable, definitely gearheads too, and are great at chatting about all things sleep systems.